rhnprabhune/ST558_Project2/README.md

 From the plot we can see the stock price Tesla has dropped the most but it is still having higher price than Nvidia and Apple between 1 Jan 2022 to 31 August 2022.
 Elon Musk’s deal with Twitter falling out can be one of the factor for this sink.
+But overall, this can be attributed to the bearish trend that is being observed currently in the markets currently due to high inflation, tapering by the FED, geopolitical tensions and other macroeconomic factors which is a clear correlation can be observed between the price performance of the 2 stocks.

 <!--*************************************************************************-->